 At some point on the day that LSAT scores are to be released those icons will change.
 They will, you guessed it, go grey:

-So just how many hours between grey and glory?
+So just how long will it take between grey and glory?

 Well, surprise, surprise...it varies.
 Some people have scores within 20 or 30 minutes, while others may wait an entire afternoon before that fateful number arrives.
 There's no telling and, worse, no reliable way to predict it either: scores are released in random batches, entirely independent of your name (not alphabetical), where you took the test (not geographical), and--take heart here--how you did.
 Aaron Adams in Albany with a perfect score and a meticulously-bubbled Scantron may be in the first wave, last wave, or anywhere in between.
 Ditto for you.

-*The February LSAT is a nondisclosed exam, meaning you won't get a copy of the test like you do for the other three.
+*The February and July LSATs are nondisclosed exams, meaning you won't get a copy of the test like you do for the other three.
 You'll simply see your score and percentile.
 So your account icons still go from green to grey, but you won't have as many icons since the test content links aren't present.
 Same principle, slightly different presentation.

 Title Image: Grey Block Pattern, courtesy of Public Domain Images.